aporeto-inc/gaia/doc/documentation.md

 #### `destinationInterface (string)`

-DestInterface is the destination interface of the packet.
+DestinationInterface is the destination interface of the packet.

 #### `destinationPort (integer)`

-DestPort is the destination Port.
+DestinationPort is the destination UPD or TCP port of the packet.

 | Characteristics | Value   |
 | -               | -:      |